telosnetwork/rng-oracle-bridge/README.md

 ## 3. START THE NATIVE LISTENER

+Still from the `native` directory, use `pm2` to start the listener script:

 ## 4. MAKE A REQUEST !

 Deploy a contract that calls the newly deployed `NativeOracleBridge` EVM contract's `request()` function and implements a callback function in order to receive the oracle's answer (confer to the specific oracle documentation for arguments returned).
 Refer to the `NativeOracleBridgeTester` EVM contract for an example.